Ulvur/BitKings-Exchange/rest-api.md

 These terms will be used throughout the documentation, so it is recommended especially for new users to read to help their understanding of the API.

 * `base asset` refers to the asset that is the `quantity` of a symbol.
-For the symbol BTCUSDT, BTC would be the `base asset`.
+For the symbol BTKUSDT, BTK would be the `base asset`.
 * `quote asset` refers to the asset that is the `price` of a symbol.
-For the symbol BTCUSDT, USDT would be the `quote asset`.
+For the symbol BTKUSDT, USDT would be the `quote asset`.

 ## ENUM definitions